OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: Evaluation

-When simulating the workload of an, as of yet, unrealistically large number of clients, the system remains highly responsive.
-The bottleneck will instead lie with client hardware and its ability to produce real-time results.
-On the other hand, the message-passing infrastructure of our system has been shown to already be able to handle unrealistically high workloads.
-Furthermore, the central cloud hardware is a regular workstation with a rather modest amount of CPU cores.
-Thus, we are quite far from reaching hardware limits on that front even if system demands increase by orders of magnitude.
+The main takeaway of our system tests is that OODIDA is able to handle concurrent workloads easily.
+We have found that congestion due to incoming assignments from users is a non-issue.
+Even when a batch of 100 assignments arrives at once, which is a figure that is far above real-world requirements, the cloud node keeps up very well.
+The slight upward trend observed in the data as the number of assignments increases is practically irrelevant with a response time of around 40 ms in the mean.
+When simulating the workload of an, as of now, unrealistically large number of clients, the system remains highly responsive.
+As the number of incoming results increases, due a greater concurrent workload on clients, iteration completion times exhibit a modest deterioration.
+To single out the most extreme case: even with 1000 incoming results per iteration --- 100 clients executing 10 tasks concurrently for 100 iterations --- the 95\textsuperscript{th} percentile is only at 20 ms. Thus, the bottleneck of the system is the performance of client hardware, considering the workload its message-passing infrastructure is able to handle.
+Furthermore, the central cloud hardware is a regular workstation with a modest number of CPU cores.
+Thus, we are quite far from reaching hardware limits on that front even if system demands increased by orders of magnitude.
 We would also like to reiterate that these results hold regardless of the work that is performed on the client as it was excluded from our measurements.
-Consequently, OODIDA is able to process its intended workload with ease.
+We do not foresee scalability of the server to be an issue, given the scope of OODIDA.
+However, if needed, the server could easily be scaled vertically by using a more powerful machine compared to the standard workstation we have been using.
+Should that not suffice, the server can be scaled horizontally by adding additional machines and a scheduler that divides the work between them.